Employment Law Trials

 In some cases, your lawyer might call additional rebuttal witnesses.
 If that happens, the employer would have the right to call its own witness to respond to your rebuttal witnesses.Closing Statements

 After all of the testimony and evidence has been presented, the lawyers make their closing statements to the jury.
-The lawyers summarize the evidence presented during the trial and try to convince the jury to rule in favor of their clients.
+The lawyers summarize the evidence presented during the trial, and try to convince the judge or jury to rule in favor of their clients.
 In most cases, the employee’s lawyer has the last word by giving the final closing statement.Jury Charge

 In a jury trial, the judge will explain the relevant law to the jury and explain what they have to decide.
 This is called a jury charge.
-The judge usually discusses the wording of the jury charge with the lawyers earlier in the trial.Deliberations
+The judge discusses the wording of the jury charge with the lawyers at some point during the trial, before reading it to the jury.Deliberations

 After the judge has ruled on the post-trial motions, the parties have the right to file an appeal.
 More information is available on our employment law appeals page.Contact Us Today